Boomers, Millennials, Gen X… here’s what we really mean when we talk about generations in the workplace.

 Millennials were born between 1980 and 1994, and are fast becoming the largest group in the workforce.
 The millennial pathway to the workforce has been shaped by a complex interplay of factors that includes the ubiquity of technology, unstable economies, and massive shifts in the overall global culture of production and industry.
 As a consequence, millennials in the workforce tend to be agile, adaptable, and tech-reliant, and expect each of these in turn from their workspaces.
 According to PwC, millennials prefer to communicate digitally, with 41 per cent preferring electronic means over in-person or telephonic communications.

 Gen Z is the latest generation to enter the workforce, and bears many of the characteristics of millennials.
 Having grown up during the 2008 financial crisis – one of the biggest such crises in recent memory – they tend to be more cautious and less optimistic than their predecessors, and are even more tech savvy.

-Though the mix of generations in today’s workplaces is undeniably positive in terms of encouraging diversity in terms of composition and in thought, skills, and subsequent output, it is not without its pitfalls.
+Though the mix of generations in today’s workplaces is undeniably positive in terms of encouraging diversity of composition, thought, skills, and subsequent output, it is not without its pitfalls.
 The different generations have differing views on many key issues, and these may clash and cause conflict.